Women’s Wellness Retreat

 Lisa worked for seventeen years as an Early Childhood Educator and has recently added Level ll Reiki skills to her frontline worker’s toolkit to be better able to meet people where they are at and support them in their journey.

-Lisa has been facilitating sessions in Ucwalmícwts language revitalization at the retreats since they first were offered in 2022.
+Lisa has been facilitating sessions on a variety of topics at the retreats since 2022.

 -